 Wisdom Teeth Have Ancient Roots

-Early humans ate a much different diet than the soft foods we eat today.
+Early humans ate a much different diet than the soft, cooked foods we eat today.
 Our ancestors lived off a diet that consisted of roots, raw meat, and tough plants.

 Today, humans have smaller jaws and eat much softer foods.
-However, our genes still produce wisdom teeth that no longer have room to grow.
+But our genes still produce wisdom teeth that no longer have room to grow.